Harm reduction is a set of practical strategies and ideas aimed at reducing the harms from using drugs. Harms include but are not limited to:

 Harm Reduction Services

-The team are based in The Cairn Centre, Dundee but deliver clinics across Dundee, Angus and Perth and Kinross.
+The team are based at South Ward Road, Dundee but deliver clinics across Dundee, Angus and Perth and Kinross.

 The service plays an integral role in reducing the harms associated with injecting drug use for people.
 The aims of the specialist service are to: